Pat Phelan (Coronation Street): 2016–2018

 Robert thereupon bursts into the kitchen with Ali and Carla, before all three promptly rush over to Michelle for medical treatment.
 At that moment, Phelan pulls the knife from his chest — ignoring Ali's objections — in a last-ditch effort to get one over Anna by implicating her for his murder, despite knowing that he is going to die as a result.
 However, Michelle defends Anna upon saying the attack was self-defence and that she'll be willing to take the risk for her — as well as for Luke and Andy in retaliation for their murders.
 Anna then approaches her dying tormentor and, taunting Phelan over the fact that people like him don't get the victory, in the end, tells him that Zac will never remember his existence.
-After declaring that she won the longstanding conflict between them, Anna watches as Phelan does a light chuckle with his last breath — indicating, in his theory, that nobody has won in this scenario — before he succumbs to his stabbing and dies in front of her.
+After declaring that she won the longstanding conflict between them, Anna watches as Phelan does a light chuckle with his last breath before he succumbs to his stabbing and dies in front of her.
 Shortly afterwards, Michelle and Nicola are rushed to hospital — where the pair would end up recovering from their gunshot wounds — while Anna, after freeing Gary and Sarah from Phelan's captivity, meets Zac for the first time whilst reuniting with her family.
 She then informs Eileen of her husband's death, which is publicly rumored to be a suicide thanks to Anna and Michelle's cover-up, and the pair make amends with each other before resolving to move on from Phelan together; Anna, however, makes a decision to leave Weatherfield so she can move on from her past.
 A deceased Phelan is last seen when the residents of Coronation Street observe as his body is brought out and put in the private ambulance, signalling the end of his reign of terror once and for all.